syncfusion-content/javascript-docs/js/OlapClient/Data-Binding.md

 **List of Namespaces**

-Below are the list of namespaces to be added on top of the main class inside `**OlapClientService.svc.cs**` file.
+The following are the list of namespaces to be added on top of the main class inside `**OlapClientService.svc.cs**` file.

 {% highlight c# %}
 using System.ServiceModel.Activation;